The Iraq War: A Historiography of Wikipedia Changelogs

 The Iraq War: A Historiography of Wikipedia Changelogs is a 2010 book artwork compiled by British artist and technology writer James Bridle.
-It consists of a 12-volume, 7000-page set of printed books that show all 12,000 changes made to the English Wikipedia article on the Iraq War from December 2004 to November 2009.
+It consists of a 12-volume, 7,000-page set of printed books that show all 12,000 changes made to the English Wikipedia article on the Iraq War from December 2004 to November 2009.
 The books are an artistic visualization of the changes made to a particular article at Wikipedia.
-Only one copy was made, in 2010, so the set has not been published and was not intended for sale.
+Only one copy was made; the set has not been published and was not intended for sale.
 The books have been exhibited in galleries in the United States and in Europe.

 About

 The work is a historiography compiled by technology writer James Bridle.
 It contains changelogs of the page for the Wikipedia article on the Iraq War, including arguments, opinions and vandalism.
 The work shows the editing process for an article and the process of creation, which includes the opinions and biases of many contributors.

 The author created their book as a demonstration of the process of making history.
 They say: